edgelesssys/constellation/docs/docs/getting-started/examples/emojivoto.md

 # Emojivoto
-[Emojivoto](https://github.com/BuoyantIO/emojivoto) is a simple and fun application that is well suited to test the basic functionality of your cluster.
+[Emojivoto](https://github.com/BuoyantIO/emojivoto) is a simple and fun application that's well suited to test the basic functionality of your cluster.

 <!-- vale off -->